harishA100/CODSOFT/User Knowledge Modeling/README.md

 ![](342309-PA9PNI-658.jpg)
 ---

-This *intermediate* level data set has 403 rows and 6 columns.
+This *beginner* level data set has 403 rows and 6 columns.
 The data set has been divided into training and testing (training: 258, testing: 145).
 It is a real dataset about the students' knowledge status about the subject of Electrical DC Machines.
 This data set is recommended for learning and practicing your skills in **exploratory data analysis**, **data visualization**, and **classification** and **clustering** techniques.